gmdfalk/blockify/README.md

 ### Installation
 Clone the repository with `git clone https://github.com/mikar/blockify`.
 You can then either run the cli/gui directly or install it with `pip install .`.
 Arch-Linux users can find blockify in the [AUR](https://aur.archlinux.org/packages/blockify/).
+Blockify comes with an example blockify_list which you may copy to ~/.blockify_list.
+The list will quickly grow as you add your own entries.
+Keep in mind that you can edit the entries to broaden the matching pattern.
+For instance, `Bloodhound Gang – The Bad Touch` will only block that song while `Blood` will block not only all Bloodhound Gang Songs but all artists whose name starts with "Blood".

 ### GUI Usage
 Blockify comes with a GUI which is tailored for the native linux version of Spotify.